practical-nlp/practical-nlp-code/README.md

 ```
 Please note that the code repository is still under development and review.

 All the notebooks will be crystalized in the coming months.

 ```

+🚩 Details of the repository roadmap could be found [here](roadmap.md)

 -----------------------------------------------------------------------------------